Table of Contents

 Device Details

-The Device Details page gives an overview of the device's overall health.
+The Device Details pane gives an overview of the device's overall health.

 Connection Details

-The Connection Details page provides detailed insights into a connection.
+The Connection Details pane provides detailed insights into a connection.

 The Bitrate and SFP buttons at the top allow you to access interactive trend graphs.